juan759/Hacking_withpython/README.md

 # Hacking_withpython
-Different tools to hack servers with python.
+Different tools to use in the different stages of hacking, whether is scanning,brute force hashes,etc.